Ace Winter, No Matter How Many Pairs of Gloves You Lose

 12 – Practice Car Seat Safety with Ponchos or Backwards Coats

-To ensure the effectiveness of your child’s car seat harness and keep him safe as possible, experts recommend removing his winter coat before placing him in the seat.
+To ensure the effectiveness of your child’s car seat harness and keep him as safe as possible, experts recommend removing his winter coat before placing him in the seat.
 Brrr!

 To keep your child warm: after securing the harness, place his coat over him, put arms in the sleeves, and let the jacket drape over him.
 For additional warmth, leave a blanket in the car to place over his legs.
 Or, consider using a car seat poncho as another warm alternative.
-This one was made by local mom Mel Bugai, and she is taking orders!

 Keep hand sanitizer in your purse at all times.
 Not only can you help ward off those winter germs, but it can serve double duty as a lock de-icer.
-If your car lock is frozen, apply a few drops of hand sanitizer to your key and gently put the key in the lock.
+If your car lock is frozen, apply a few drops of alcohol-based hand sanitizer to your key and gently put the key in the lock.
 The rubbing alcohol will melt the ice inside the lock.

 Keep a box of kitty litter in your trunk.
 Those of us who live in Michigan are all too familiar with getting our car stuck in the snow or on the ice.
 Throw some kitty litter under your tires to gain some traction and be on your way!